muj225/muj225.github.io/index.md

 ## Select Investment Experience at Lehigh's Dreyfus and Thompson Investment Portfolios

-Sumitomo Mitsui Banking Corporation (Dreyfus): Pitched right before Japan was anticipating a shift to positive interest rates Glencore (Dreyfus): Pitched in anticipation of a rebound of constructionend market recovery globally Silver ETF (Thompson): Pitched as an inflation hedge during rising interest rates in 2022, and again during the geopolitical tensions in the Middle East
+1. Sumitomo Mitsui Banking Corporation (Dreyfus): Pitched right before Japan was anticipating a shift to positive interest rates

+2. Glencore (Dreyfus): Pitched in anticipation of a rebound of constructionend market recovery globally

+4. Silver ETF (Thompson): Pitched as an inflation hedge during rising interest rates in 2022, and again during the geopolitical tensions in the Middle East

-KSA Saudi Arabia Oil & Financials ETF (Thompson): Pitched during commodities price volatility in 2022 and 2023, anticipating a surge in oil prices
+6. KSA Saudi Arabia Oil & Financials ETF (Thompson): Pitched during commodities price volatility in 2022 and 2023, anticipating a surge in oil prices

-EFA Developed Markets ETF (Thompson): Pitched for exposure to non-US developed market economies KXI Consumer Staples ETF (Thompson): Pitched as a reallocation towards macro-economic resilient consumer staples companies during recent heightened inflation and tariff risk
+8. EFA Developed Markets ETF (Thompson): Pitched for exposure to non-US developed market economies

+10. KXI Consumer Staples ETF (Thompson): Reallocation towards macro-economic resilient consumer staples companies during recent heightened inflation and tariff risk

-EMB Emerging Markets Bond ETF (Thompson): Pitched to benefit from weakening U.S. dollar, enhancing the value of foreign-currency-denominated bond payments converted to USD
+12. EMB Emerging Markets Bond ETF (Thompson): Pitched to benefit from weakening U.S. dollar, enhancing the value of foreign-currency-denominated bond payments converted to USD

 ---